peterchowacademy/the-docs/docs/coding-practices/Backend/Non-SNS/Non-SNS.md

 Run `mvn clean install -Dmaven.test.skip=true`to build the project once and then you will be able to access the params in applcaition.properties

-6. Head back to the Application.java
+6.Head back to the Application.java
 add in the annotation

 This is our **Main Method File**